ParkenDD/ParkAPI2/web/scrapers/builtin/README.md

 then run with `--cache write` to fire new web requests and write the new files and then use `--cache` afterwards.

-> Note: `validate` is not available yet.
+The `validate` command validates the resulting snapshot data against the [json schema](schema.json) and prints warnings for fields that *should* be defined.
+Run `validate --errors` to only print errors and hide the warnings.

-### Scraping live data
+### Scraping occupancy data

-The `get_lot_data` method must provide a list of `LotData` objects which are defined in [util/struct.py](util/struct.py).
+The `get_lot_data` method must provide a list of `LotData` objects which are defined in [util/structs.py](util/structs.py).
 It's really basic and does not contain any further information about the parking lot, only the status, free spaces and capacity.

 ### Scraping meta information

-Additional lot information is taken from a [geojson](https://geojson.org/) which should have the same name as the scraper file, e.g. `example.geojson`.
-If the file exists, it will be used and it's `properties` must fit the `util/structs/LotInfo` object.
+Additional lot information is taken from a [geojson](https://geojson.org/) which should have the same name as the scraper file, e.g. `example.geojson`. **If the file exists**, it will be used and it's `properties` must fit the `util/structs/LotInfo` object.
-If it's not existing, the method `get_lot_infos` on your scraper will be called which should return all the required information.
+**If it's not existing**, the method `get_lot_infos` on your scraper will be called which should return all the required information.

 *Some* websites do provide most of the required information and it might be easier to